1059444127/poc_teg/README.md

 Various programs used to create the software needed for developing a point-of-care thromboelastography device
 +      Conjoint analysis using methods based on http://tolstoy.newcastle.edu.au/R/e10/help/att-8876/DCE_with_R.pdf.
 Involves "conjointA.R," "conjointB.R", and "survey.py"
 +      Data aquisition and display system made through Adruino code and wxPython.
+Majority of wxPython code was adapted from        work done by Greg Pinero and Eli Bendersky

 ###Methods